Sunday, September 28, 2025

 THE RAIDS

 There's a 2-in-6 chance that the Fatharvest Gang is away on a raid.
 Their warbands consist of D4 + 4 Fighters and D6 + 6 Thieves, along with D4 + 2 Ogres.
-Beaufort and Esther accompany the raiding force, with Tallskull remaining at camp to command their remaining forces.
+Beaufort and Esther accompany the raiding force, with Tallskull remaining behind at camp.
+The Orc's too valuable to the gang, needed for training the ogres and nursing any wounded bushrangers back to health.

 When the bandits sack an outlying farmstead, temple or ranch, they round up any surviving defenders and hold a kangaroo court.
 The lumpen proles are ordered to put their superiors on "trial", encouraged to freely voice grievances or accusations.
 Anyone found "guilty" is to be fed to the giant.
-Failure to convict an appropriate number of sacrifices leads to the bandits giving up on the pretence of democracy and just choosing people they don't like.
+Failure to convict an appropriate number of sacrifices makes the bandits give up on the pretence of democracy and just choose people they don't like.

 Any convicts "liberated" during these raids are encouraged to join the gang.
 A few do, but many more would much rather serve out their sentences or debts.
 Esther and Tallskull prefer to leave them be, but Beaufort's increasingly pushing for such "collaborators" to be giant chow.

-The Tree Giant rarely leaves its forest anymore, the bandits don't want to risk it being killed and it's used to being pampered again.
-This changes if someone really pisses the gang off, then they pack up camp (along with all their loot) and bring everything they have against their target.
+The Tree Giant rarely leaves its forest anymore, the bushrangers don't want to risk it being killed and it's used to being pampered.
+This changes if someone pisses the gang off, then they pack up camp (along with all their loot) and bring everything to bear against their target.

 No comments: